danth/pathfinder.vim/README.md

 If not, the suggestion will be `echo`ed, in a single line without descriptions.

+### Manual Commands

+If you set `g:pf_autorun_delay` (see below) to any negative value, autorun will be disabled and instead you get two commands:

+- `:PathfinderBegin`: Set the start position.
+This also happens automatically when switching windows/tabs, or loading a new file.
+- `:PathfinderRun`: Set the target position and run the pathfinder.

 ## Configuration

 *pathfinder.vim works out-of-the box with the default configuration.
 You don't